Advaita (band)

-Advaita are an Indian fusion band based in New Delhi, formed in 2004.
+Advaita are an Indian rock band based in New Delhi, formed in 2004.

 History

 In March 2009, Advaita released their first album with EMI titled Grounded in Space.
 In 2011, Advaita was featured on the Indian leg of the MTV shows Coke Studio and MTV Unplugged.
 The band released their second album The Silent Sea in February 2012 with EMI Records.
 They have also performed in the hills.
 A festival named Kasauli Rhythm and Blues Festival, in which they performed for children suffering from various diseases from the age of 15 months till 16 years.

 Advaita was one of four bands from India, selected by John Leckie, to record two songs with him for a compilation released by the British council.

 "Drops of Earth" is a compilation album released on 22 March 2013.

 Advaita currently has eight band members as follows: